-All students have PSHE lessons and topics covered include wellbeing, study skills, homework, relationships and aspects of health education and citizenship.
-The lessons provide an opportunity for discussion on a variety of issues at a level appropriate to the year group.
+Students have tutor time and assemblies, and topics covered include study skills, homework, relationships and aspects of health education and citizenship.
+The lessons provide an opportunity for discussion of a variety of issues at a level appropriate to the year group.

-If you are concerned about any aspect of your child's life at school or you wish to talk to us about any circumstances at home which could affect her progress, please do not hesitate to contact Mrs Reed.
-Please be aware that they are likely to be teaching rather than in their offices if you call during the school day.
-If they are not available and you need to speak to someone urgently, then you should leave a message with the Office.
-Alternatively you may wish to contact them by email.
+If you are concerned about any aspect of your child's life at school or you wish to talk to us about any circumstances at home which could affect her progress, please do not hesitate to contact the Head of Year.
+Please be aware that they are likely to be teaching rather than in their office if you call during the school day.
+If they are not available and you need to speak to someone urgently, then you can leave a message with the Office.
+Alternatively you may wish to contact Mrs Miles by email: